Black Copper Marans (dark egg layers)

 - Colour of breast, no leakage, conforms to SoP

-- Shape of comb- made progress but this will be a focus in 2022
+- Shape of comb- made progress but this will be a focus again in 2023

 - Friendly and calm temperament